 Inquiries concerning the University’s equal opportunity policies, compliance with applicable laws, statutes and regulations, or the University’s complaint procedures for such matters should be directed to the Title IX Manager at 1950 Third Street, La Verne, CA 91750, (909) 448-4076, email – Title9Manager@laverne.edu, or to the Dean of Students as the University’s designated Section 504 coordinator at 1950 Third Street, La Verne, CA 91750, (909) 448-4053.
 To the extent such inquiries and complaints pertaining to employment-related matters, they may be directed to the Chief Human Resources Officer at 1950 Third Street, La Verne, CA 91750, (909) 448-4076, as the University’s Equal Employment Opportunity Officer, Deputy Section 504 coordinator, and Deputy Title IX Manager with respect to employment matters.
 Questions about the application of Title VI, Title VII or Title IX to the University also may be directed to any of the following: Assistant Secretary for Civil Rights, Department of Education at OCR@ed.gov or (800) 421-3481.
 Equal Employment Opportunity Commission at email@example.com or (800) 669-4000.

 The law school also requires employers using its placement services and facilities to abide by these standards and to ensure that no such discrimination occurs in hiring, promotion, or compensation for work assignments.
+Students are encouraged to review the Department of Labor regulations on wage requirements for interns of for-profit organizations.

 It is the policy and practice of the University of La Verne College of Law to comply with the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act, and state and local requirements regarding students and applicants with disabilities.
 No qualified individual with a disability shall be denied access to or participation in services, programs and activities of the University of La Verne College of Law.
 Copies of the complete policy regarding students and applicants with disabilities may be obtained from the Admissions Office.